CLNEulalia/JS-Dom/readme.md

 The above snippet returns every `span` element on the page and saves it to the `spanElements` variable.

+There are a lot of similarities between this and filtering through an array (remember that from yesterday?) but it is certainly not going to be as useful in our programming journey

 ### `querySelector` (10 min / 0:50)